API Quick Reference¶

 - It clears any packages that were loaded during the test from the

-package.loadedtable and then runs garabage collection. - It gathers up all the results
+package.loadedtable and then runs garbage collection. - It gathers up all the results